Benbecula: Eviction

 In the early 19th century, the leader of Clan Ranald, Ranald George MacDonald, got into severe financial difficulties.
 The family trust forbade him from even visiting Benbecula.
 His difficulties were compounded by the enormous debts which had been amassed by his grandfather, in support of Jacobite armies.
 In 1838, forced to sell his lands, Ranald sold them to Colonel John Gorden of Cluny.

 Already accustomed to treating people as slaves, and seeing the financial advantages to livestock farming, Gordon was ruthless, evicting the population with short notice, sometimes even resorting to dragging them to the shore in handcuffs, wearing little more than their undergarments.
 He replaced the residents with sheep.
 Despite his behaviour causing a national outcry, it was continued by the widow of his son, well into the early 20th century.

 Modern island life

 In 2001 the census recorded a population of 1,219 the 2011 total of 1,303 being an increase of 7% against an average of 3% for all Scottish islands.
+By 2022 the population was 1,255.

-A contributor to the economy is the air defence station.
+A contributor to the economy is RRH Benbecula.
 The site near Balvanich also includes Benbecula Airport, with regular flights to Glasgow, Inverness, and Stornoway.

+Benbecula Distillery is a Scotch whisky distillery at Gramsdale on Benbecula.
+Developed in a converted salmon-processing facility, the site began producing spirit in June 2024 and features a distinctive glass, lighthouse-style stillhouse.